sophiablitz/msd/CS303/w3d3/README.md

 I completed the assignments during class.

 # How long did it take?
-I worked for less than two hours on the assignment.
+I worked for less than three hours on the assignment.